 What Is ADHD?

-ADHD is controversial.
-Is it a true disorder or a collection of naturally occurring behaviors that aren't tolerated in today’s high-demand world?
-Furthermore, there are competing theories about what, if anything, triggers ADHD in the brain.
+Though it’s been in the DSM for decades, ADHD remains controversial.
+Is it a true disorder, or simply a collection of naturally occurring behaviors that aren't tolerated in today’s high-demand, results-driven world?
+Even among those who agree the disorder exists, there are competing theories about what, if anything, triggers ADHD symptoms in the brain.